grantchen/google_play_search/README.md

-google_play_search is a Ruby gem that provides search functions in google play store.1
+google_play_search is a Ruby gem that provides search functions in google play store.

 ### Installation